Wouldn’t it be nice if, once you found the right tenant, your work was done? Routine rental property...Read More

 What is surprising about this trend is that tenants appear to have caught on to the benefits of reporting rent payments before landlords and property managers.

 Reporting rent payments is a highly effective property management tool that dramatically increases on-time rent payments, and landlords should be the ones pushing for it.
 More on-time rent means less time spent chasing down tenants, collecting late fees, or filing evictions.
-Yet, some landlords haven’t signed up to report rent payments to credit bureau to reduce risk and reward.
 It’s what tenants want.
-What’s holding you back?
-Report rent payments to credit bureau via LCB today and signup is free.
+By offering to report rent payments to credit bureaus Landlords and Property Managers can attract responsible tenants looking for this added benefit while rewarding their great tenants who consistently pay rent on-time.

 Tenants Prefer Face-to-Face Property Tours